 The Church Studio

-Originally built in 1913 as The Grace M E. Church, this impressive stone structure located at 304 South Trenton Avenue in Tulsa has served as a creative chamber for some of the world’s biggest musical acts – artists like Bob Dylan, Eric Clapton, George Harrison, Dwight Twilley, JJ Cale, The GAP Band, Freddie King, Tom Petty, Phoebe Snow and Peter Tosh.
+Originally built in 1915 as The Grace M. E. Church, this impressive stone structure located at 304 South Trenton Avenue in Tulsa has served as a creative chamber for some of the world’s biggest musical acts – artists like Bob Dylan, Eric Clapton, George Harrison, Dwight Twilley, JJ Cale, The GAP Band, Freddie King, Tom Petty, Phoebe Snow, Kansas, Willie Nelson and Peter Tosh.